chinedu40/enphase_HA_REST_API/README.md

-# ⚡ Enphase IQ Battery Integration for Home Assistant (Updated September 2025)
+# ⚡ Enphase IQ Battery Integration for Home Assistant (Updated October 2025)

 This guide provides a fully automated setup to control **Charge from Grid** and **Discharge to Grid** for Enphase IQ Batteries via the Enlighten API.